kamil-solski/Food101_MLOps-Lvl_1/README.md

 ### End
 Once you understand how the code works and why it was designed this way, you can move on to analyzing my other projects, where the process is more practical and complete (it creates the life cycle of a working artificial intelligence system).

+### Troubleshooting
+* If you make chages, especially with folders names of mlflow or permmissions changeed -> rm -rf /outputs /experiments (while being in root).
+Also to fix compatibility issues clean volume for docker (docker compose down -v).
+This will obviously remove all saved runs (with artifacts and models).